Ready to Learn More?

 Once admitted to the Graphic Design program, you may choose to earn an additional associate degree in Visual Communications or Web & Digital Media Design with only two more semesters of study.
 Attend an Advising, Application, Information & More (AAIM) Session to learn how.

-Graphic Design classes may be offered at these Madison College campuses:
+Graphic Design classes are offered at the Madison College Truax campus.

 - Learn from award-winning faculty who share real-world experiences in the graphic design field.